Decrease the negative effects of using your electronic devices late at night in order to get better sleep.

 Sleep does not work like a bank—it’s more like a scale.
 According to the National Sleep Foundation, adults need seven to nine hours of sleep per night.
 Teenagers need slightly more, about eight to 10 hours with studies showing that the optimal amount of sleep for teens is 9-1/4 hours.
 Sleeping less than those amounts means that you are sleep deprived.

-Arianna Huffington’s latest book, “The Sleep Revolution: Transforming Your Life, One Night at a Time” is about how we are “in the midst of a sleep deprivation crisis.”
+Arianna Huffington’s book, “The Sleep Revolution: Transforming Your Life, One Night at a Time” is about how we are “in the midst of a sleep deprivation crisis.”
 The emphasis on doing more and doing it faster is driving us to cut corners when it comes to our health.

 New Device Settings